Are you looking for a qualification to take you into higher education or skilled employment but don’t feel A Levels are right for you?

 T Levels are a respected technical alternative to A Levels.
 The two-year programme is equivalent to three A Levels and is designed by employers to give young people the skills industries need.

 The biggest difference to A Levels is that part of the T Level course takes place away from the classroom and out in the world of work.
-You’ll spend 315 weeks a year on a work placement, doing a meaningful job where you can learn alongside people who are there to ensure you get the experience and skills you need to succeed.
+You’ll spend a minimum of 315 hours on a work placement, doing a meaningful job where you can learn alongside people who are there to ensure you get the experience and skills you need to succeed.

 All of the classroom learning is related to the job and designed to complement what you bring back from the workplace.